-In Sligo, every unsolved case is a matter of the same priority, and there are always several investigations on the go at any one point, as Ray explained: "[With a ] long-term case like Peter, it's exactly the same [as any other].
+In Sligo, every unsolved case is a matter of the same priority, and there are always several investigations going on at any one point, as Mulderrig explained: "[With a] long-term case like Peter's, it's exactly the same [as any other].
 There are four of five long-term cases at the moment, including one woman from 2011, which we are treating as a murder inquiry.
 We go, we search, we look.
 And in some cases we never find the person."

 Every hour of every day sees someone reported missing in Ireland, at a rate of around 9,000 reports a year.
 According to figures compiled in 2015, the average length of time for a person to be officially listed as missing by gardaí is over ten years, while the oldest open case dates back to 1967.